joliejuly/HeatingAlert/README.md

 For iOS 11 and newer the default city is chosen automatically - using the CoreLocation framework and reverse geocoding.

-### MVVM pattern
+### MVVM architecture

-For the version 2.0 app was dramatically refactored migrating from MVC to MVVM (Model - View - ViewModel) architecture.
+For the version 2.0 app was dramatically refactored migrating from MVC to MVVM architecture.

 ### Spare use of time-consuming objects